-- \Box Open the Switching > L2-Redundancy > MRP dialog. - □ From the Port drop-down list, select port 1/1 in the Ring port 1 frame and port 1/2 in the Ring port 2 frame. - □ To disable the Ring manager function, select the 0ff radio button in the Operation frame (if this has not already been done). - □ Assign the value 100 in the VLAN ID field. - □ To enable the MRP function, select the 0n radio button in the Operation frame. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ Open the Switching > L2-Redundancy > FuseNet > Sub Ring dialog. - \Box To add a table row, click the $\overset{\blacksquare}{+}$ button. - □ In the Name column, assign a name to the Sub Ring. - In the Port column, select the appropriate port for which the device operates in the Sub Ring Manager mode.
-In the given example you use port 1/3. - Assign the value 200 in the VLAN column. - In the Administrative mode column, select the value manager.
-You thus specify which port for coupling the Sub Ring to the main ring becomes the redundant manager. - The options for the coupling are: - 🕨 manager redundant manager
+- \Box Open the Switching > L2-Redundancy > MRP dialog. - □ From the Port drop-down list, select port 1/1 in the Ring port 1 frame and port 1/2 in the Ring port 2 frame. - Disable the Ring manager function.
+Select the Off radio button in the Operation frame (if this has not already been done). - □ Assign the value 100 in the VLAN ID field. - Enable the MRP function.
+Select the On radio button in the Operation frame. - \Box Apply the settings temporarily.
+To do this, click the \checkmark button. - □ Open the Switching > L2-Redundancy > FuseNet > Sub Ring dialog. - \Box To add a table row, click the $\overset{\blacksquare}{\Box}$ button. - □ In the Name column, assign a name to the Sub Ring. - □ In the Port column, select the appropriate port for which the device operates in the Sub Ring Manager mode. - In the given example you use port 1/3. - $\hfill\square$ Assign the value 200 in the VLAN column. - In the Administrative mode column, select the value manager.
+You thus specify which port for coupling the Sub Ring to the main ring becomes the redundant manager.

+The options for the coupling are: